-Sickness During the School Day: Although good attendance is of the utmost importance for learning, students who are ill or have a fever should not attend school.
+Sickness During the School Day - Although good attendance is of the utmost importance for learning, students who are ill, symptomatic of COVID-19 or have a fever should not attend school.
 There are limited facilities on the school premises for these students and there is not a full-time nurse at the school.
 The health guide is included to assist you in determining when your child should remain at home.
 The expectation among the community of Erie Day School is that if your child is not feeling well and running a temperature, please keep him/her home.
-Children should be fever free, aspirin/Tylenol free for 24 hours prior to returning to school.
+Please refer to the Re-Opening Plan for further detail regarding health and wellness checks.